raspberrypi/style-guide/style-guide.md

 "Raspberry Pi 4", "Raspberry Pi Zero", "Raspberry Pi Pico", "Raspberry Pi RP2040", and so on; not "_the_ Raspberry Pi 4" or "_the_ Raspberry Pi Zero", and not just "Pi 4" or "Pi Zero".
 The plural of "Raspberry Pi" is "Raspberry Pis" (no apostrophe); but use "Raspberry Pi computers", "Raspberry Pi devices", etc where possible.

-To check official nomenclature, refer to the [products page](https://www.raspberrypi.com/products/).
+To check official nomenclature, refer to the Product Names Register on Cognidox internally, or the [products page](https://www.raspberrypi.com/products/).

 Be careful with using _Raspberry Pi 1_ — the _1_ is only necessary when you need to clearly distinguish it from other models.
 If you want to shorten the name of a model, do it like this: _Raspberry Pi 2 Model B_ > _Raspberry Pi 2B_